balcortex/100_days_code_web_development/README.md

 ### HTML Web Forms - Pt.
 6

 Today I learned about number range validation, which allows us to control the minimum and maximum numerical values (time and dates too) the user can enter.

+## Day 146 - 2024/02/25

+### HTML Web Forms - Pt.
+7

+Today I learned about pattern validation.
+This type of validation is more complex as it uses regular expressions (regex).